 There are several nearby parking garages including:

 Columbia Square Parking Garage: 555 12th Street NW, Washington, DC 20004 (202) 637-8105

 Parking Management: 600 13th Street NW, Washington, DC 20004 (202) 347-5469

-$50 for Harvard Club Members and their guests and $65 for nonmembers
+$50 for Harvard Club Members, MIT Club Members, and Colleagues of the speaker and their guests and $65 for nonmembers.

 Hogan Lovells - room 13.202/203